ammarhakim/gkyl/doc/Time.md

   microsecond precision.

 `Time.clock()`
-: High precision timer even more accurate than `time.time()`.
+: High precision timer even more accurate than `Time.time()`.
 It has a precision of about 1 microsecond.